chrisjohgorman/fitbit-planets/README.md

 ```

 ### Instructions on how to build this fitbit app and install it
 Install node  by running the above commands, then clone the fitbit-planets repository.
 Change directory to the fitbit-planets directory and use to install the node_modules needed and to build the app.
-Run
+Run the following two commands.

 ```
 cd fitbit-planets
 cd app && yarn install && yarn build
 ```
-You should get something like this from the previous two commands.
+You should get output something like this.
 ```
 yarn install v1.22.19
 info No lockfile found.